Kong/docs.konghq.com/app/konnect/gateway-manager/control-plane-groups/migrate.md

     > **Note**: When adding a standard control plane to a group, make sure it has no connected data plane nodes.

-## Scenario: Migrate control plane configuration into a control plane group
+## Scenario: Migrate a control plane configuration into a control plane group

 If you want to migrate a standard control plane into a group, Kong recommends the following path: